ZacharyJacobCollins/Acm/readme.md

 Application
 Meeting sign in and attendance
-If no ajax content found display error in members page
+If no ajax content found display error in members page Template out default descriptions and subjects for meetings on manage form / creating a new meeting form

 #Phase 2
 Update sign in page